sbdchd/time-to-deploy/README.md

 ### Deployment

-1. Log into the AWS consule and navigate to <https://console.aws.amazon.com/lambda/#/functions>
+1. Log into the AWS console and navigate to <https://console.aws.amazon.com/lambda/#/functions>

 2. Press the "Create function" button in the upper right hand corner.